inartov555/python-automation-home-test/README.md

+## What it is
+Automation framework (example).

 ## Note:
  - !!!
-This is just an example of the code, this framework cannot be used for testing Twitch or running multiple times !!!
+This is just an example of the code; this framework cannot be used for testing Twitch or running multiple times !!!

 ## ▶️ How to run
-NOTE: when you start the source run_tests.sh script, it copies the project to other directory to avoid adding cached files, and venv directory to the project folder
+NOTE: When you start the source run_tests.sh script, it copies the project to another directory to avoid adding cached files. and the venv directory to the project folder

 To start tests, you need:
 - Run the run_tests.sh file next way: ```source run_tests.sh MODULE_NAME PATH_TO_THE_PROJECT```
-  (where `MODULE_NAME` can be one of (api, web,), `PATH_TO_THE_PROJECT` - the path to the project, e.g., `/home/user/python-automation-home-test`)
+  (where `MODULE_NAME` can be one of (api, web), `PATH_TO_THE_PROJECT` - the path to the project, e.g., `/home/user/python-automation-home-test`)
 - Copied project folder, run results like logs, screenshots, etc., are located in: `/home/$user_name/TEST1/workspace`
 - Artifacts (run results, logs, screenshots, etc.) are located in: `/home/$user_name/TEST1/workspace/artifact`